What's Included on this page:

 As any hitter will tell you, confidence is the most important factor when it comes to a players overall performance.
 With this softball bat your confidence will be through the roof.
 If your goal is to amplify your power and take your game to a whole new level, the Easton Mako Fastpitch will help you do just that.
 If you are interested in learning more about the most popular choice, then check out our full Easton Mako review.

-Keeping some of the success from the 2016 CF8, this 2017 model continues to use the 2.0 handle technology known as D-Fusion.
-This technology is responsible for eliminating vibration.
-This is extremely important when it comes to off center hits.
+Building on the success from the 2017 CF9, this 2018 model has added a brand new 3-Fusion end cap and handle.
+This technology is responsible for eliminating vibration, providing better bat control, and more importantly increased performance.
+Vibration elimination is extremely important when it comes to off center hits.
 If you have ever hit the ball off center you know how painful it can be.
 Your hands take a serious beating.
-With D-Fusion 2.0 handle technology vibration is reduced and your hands are better protected.
+With 3-Fusion handle technology vibration is reduced and your hands are better protected.
 Instead of energy going through your hands, it is redirected into the barrel of the bat upon contact.
 This means you get better feel, more power and less sting.
 You will also get better sound every time you hit the ball.

-To optimize the trampoline effect, the CF9 was constructed using a stacked double wall.
+To optimize the trampoline effect, the CFX is constructed using a stacked double wall.
 This construction provides the highest level of performance allowed in regulation.
-The CF series from Demarini could be considered as one of the best series of bats of all time and I am guessing the CF9 will not disappoint.
+The CF series from Demarini could be considered as one of the best series of bats of all time and I am guessing the CFX will not disappoint.
 Like what you see so far?
-Check out our full review of the Demarini CF9.
+Check out our full review of the Demarini CFX.

 This bat also features iST Connection, a new technology that creates a strong bond between the barrel of the bat and the handle.
 With iST you will have a somewhat stiffer feel to the bat and the transfer of energy will be all the more efficient.
 The huge sweet spot makes hitting the ball easier and it helps absorb some of the vibrations before they make their way to your hands.

-The DeMarini CF9 Insane fastpitch softball bat is one of the newest bats in the DeMarini line.
+The DeMarini CFX Insane fastpitch softball bat is one of the newest bats in the DeMarini line.
 And like all their bats, this baby was born hardcore!
-This new version hit the market in 2017 and should continue to make a huge impression like the CF9 version has done.
+This new version hit the market in 2018 and should continue to make a huge impression like the CFX version has done.
 If you are a power hitter, or the type of player who has confidence in their ability to hit the ball with speed and control, this bat was developed just for you.

-This year’s model also utilizes the D-Fusion 2.0 handle technology.
+This year’s model also utilizes a brand new 3-Fusion handle technology.
 This technology works by redirecting energy back into the barrel once it makes contact with the ball.
 This helps protect the player’s hands by reducing, or in some cases, completely eliminating vibrations.
 You will also get a much better “pop” when you hit the ball.

 What is Bat Drop?